0xMilenov/0xMilenov/README.md

 - Offer educational content, host "Spot the Bug" challenges, and reward members with POAPs.
 - Designed a step-by-step learning roadmap on security research, covering blockchain basics to advanced topics.
 Each topic has a dedicated Discord channel for discussions.
 - Passionately share my learning journey in the blockchain security field, primarily via Twitter threads and occasionally on platforms like Reddit and Mirror.
 - Honored to have found a few vulnerabilities in Code Arena.
-You can see them in my profile.
 - Previously judged for Sherlock, evaluating the security of submissions.

 ---